 - Strengthen pelvic floor muscles.
 For those who have weak stomach and pelvic floor muscles, strengthening your core could be very helpful.
 A stronger pelvic floor and abdominal muscles can help control incontinence or urinary retention.
 Consider a lower core exercise regime.
 Consult with your doctor if you have other health factors that may cause any pain before doing ab workouts.

 - Urinate after intercourse.
 For those who are sexually active, it is important to pee after intercourse as bacteria in and around the genitals can be pushed up into the urinary tract.
 This is especially important for seniors, as a lack of sexual hygiene can cause even more complications.

 - Consume cranberries or cranberry supplements.
 The chemicals and sugars found in cranberry juices and supplements can keep bacteria, even impervious bacteria such as E. Coli, from sticking to cell surfaces, making it difficult for them to multiply.
 If the bacteria have no way of multiplying, they eventually die.
 Though cranberries are helpful as a preventative measure, they are in an of themselves not a treatment for UTIs.

 - Take probiotics.
 Probiotics are bacteria that are good for the body and which help fight off infections.
 They can be found in supplement pills or in natural products found on grocery shelves, like those found in yogurt or kefir.
 These can help stay off infections before they even occur.

 Professional Home Healthcare Services

-Our skilled healthcare professionals at United Energy Workers Health are trained to help our patients that are suffering from chronic occupational illnesses.
+Our skilled healthcare professionals at United Energy Workers Healthcare and Four Corners Health Care are trained to help our patients that are suffering from chronic occupational illnesses.
 If you contract a UTI as an EEOICPA or RECA beneficiary, you know that our skilled team will provide quality and free home health care to ensure you are watched after.
 Call us today to get started or learn more!
 (800) 314-2383